wazo-platform/wazo-platform.org/content/blog/sprint-review-2013.md

 * **SIP lines and trunks**: The SIP configuration API has been revamped to match the possibilities of the Asterisk PJSIP configuration file.
 The SIP general configuration has been removed in favor of a global configuration template for each tenant.
-Here is a French article describing the changes done on lines and trunks. https://wazo-platform.discourse.group/t/wazo-20-13-how-trunk-works-now/567
+Here is an article describing the changes done on lines and trunks. https://wazo-platform.discourse.group/t/wazo-20-13-how-trunk-works-now/567

 * **SIP Templates**: SIP endpoints (lines and trunks) can now inherit their configuration from templates.
 If you want to assign a given configuration to multiple lines, you can create a template